sibgit/sibgit.github.io/exercises_advanced_topics.md

     ```

     Can we fix it? *Yes, we can!*
-     * Revert the repository to its state before the merge.
+     * Reset the repository to its state before the merge.
        :dart: **Hint:** time to put that `--hard` option to good use!.
      * Rebase `second_choice` on `main`, before merging `second_choice` into
        `main`.